NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/tensor.rst

         **Objectives:**
             #.
 Learn about tensors.
             #.
-Learn the differences between a tensor and numpy array.
+Learn the differences between a tensor and NumPy array.

 Tensors are specialized data structures used in PyTorch to represent model inputs, outputs, and parameters.
 While they are conceptually similar to arrays and matrices, they offer additional features such as support for hardware accelerators like GPUs and automatic differentiation.

 Creating a Tensor
 *****************